scanzy/electric-scraper/DOCS.md

 }
 ```

-The `url` field must contain the {manuCode} placeholder to be substituted with the manifacturer code.
+For every website entry, the only required fields are `url` and `wait`.
+In files configuration, `path` is required, and either one of `selector` or `url` is required.

-If the url contains * wildcard, it will be used to match the url from search results.
+If the `url` contains * wildcard, it will be used to match the url from search results.
-Otherwise, the url will be used as is, simply substituting the manifacturer code.
+Otherwise, the url must contain the {manuCode} placeholder,
+to be substituted with the manifacturer code to compose the url to scrape from.

-The `filename` field of the file configuration supports placeholders:
+The `path` field of the file configuration supports placeholders:
 - `{manuCode}`: manifacturer code
 - `{ext}`: extension of the file
 - scraped data fields, from `fields` output dictionary, e.g. `{description}` for field `description`